sailfish-team/sailfish/doc/installation.rst

 To run the Sailfish examples, remember to use the correct Python interpreter (i.e. the one installed via MacPorts).
 For instance:

-  python2.7 ./ldc_2d.py --mode=visualization --visualize=pygame --scr_depth=24
+  python2.7 ./ldc_2d.py --mode=visualization

-Note that for the pygame visualization, you may need to specify the --scr_depth option.
+If this fails, try running the simulation without any arguments to see whether the problem is with the visualization module or the computational backend.